Concept of Position, distance, displacement, speed, and velocity

 Evaluation

 1. A football field is about 100 m long.
-If it takes a person 20 seconds to run its length, how fast (what speed) were they running?
+If it takes a person 20 seconds to run its length, how fast (what speed) were they running?2.
+The pitcher’s mound in baseball is 85 m from the plate.
+It takes 4 seconds for a pitch to reach the plate.
+How fast is the pitch?

 3. If you drive at 100 km/hr for 6 hours, how far will you go?